-We asked Shirley to take us through a journey telling us about her career path, how she spends her workday, what advice she can share with someone starting as a customer success manager, and many other questions.
+We asked Dillon to take us through a journey telling us about his career path, how he spends his workday, what advice he can share with someone starting as a customer success manager, and many other questions.

 Enjoy reading this interview

 Like all good CSM’s do, I went to school for something totally unrelated.
 In my case, it was audio engineering.
 Upon graduating college and surveying the many opportunities (that’s sarcasm) for sound engineers in the US, I ended up in New York City where I worked in the music industry for a short amount of time before I realized I couldn’t pay my bills with free concert tickets.

 NYC’s version of Silicon Valley, “Silicon Alley,” was starting to percolate, and I was able to find a sales position at a start-up.
 From there and in no particular order, I held roles in operations, support, product management, training, and account management.

 Somehow, it wasn’t until 2020 when I read Ashvin Vaidyanathan’s and Ruben Rabago’s book, “The Customer Success Professionals Handbook” that I recognized all of my previous roles were, in whole or in part, Customer Success roles.
 I cannot stress enough the positive impact picking up that book on a whim had on me, and the way in which it has crystallized the direction of my professional career for the better.